 There is a way around this, of course.
 What the state legislature had to do was a similar situation to what happened with the drug Marinol.

 The state legislature approved a bill in recent months that essentially allows Epidiolex to skirt around the law.
 In other words, like Marinol, Epidiolex passes over federal law.
 So, medicine that comes from the cannabis plant is illegal on a federal level.
-But both Marinol and now Epidiolex will be a special exception to the law.
+However, both Marinol and now Epidiolex will be a special exception to the law.

 Wouldn’t it be nice if it worked this way for small CBD growers and retailers, too?